-This section outlines the requirements for a Licensee when addressing non-compliant illuminated advertising devices on street name posts that are located on state-controlled roads.
-It specifies the treatments and the timeframes for such treatments, which are required to ensure that all illuminated advertising on street name posts comply (and continue to comply) with the licence agreement, the manual, MUTCD and all applicable statutes and other requirements (such as special requirements attached to the approvals).
+This section outlines the requirements for a licensee when addressing non-compliant illuminated advertising devices on street name signs that are located on state-controlled roads.
+It specifies the treatments and the timeframes for such treatments, which are required to ensure that all illuminated advertising on street name signs comply (and continue to comply) with the licence agreement, the manual, Queensland MUTCD and all applicable statutes and other requirements (such as special requirements attached to the approvals).

-These general requirements may be superseded by specific requirements in individual licence agreements governing the illuminated advertising on street name posts.
+These general requirements may be superseded by specific requirements in individual licence agreements governing the illuminated advertising on street name signs.